obvTiger/obvTiger/README.md

 **Ongoing Projects**

-- **Lyraea**
-  A new lossless compression algorythm which is has the ability to increase the difficulty, making it possible to achieve more compression with more computing power.

 - **Unsend**  [unsend.wireway.ch] (in development)
   A secure and user-friendly chatting application with a focus on privacy and simplicity.